 Throughout history, shoes have evolved as a piece of clothing that is both a basic and luxury item.
 The past few decades have seen a gradual transition in the design of shoes.
-Today, you see the outrageous high heels, elegant ballet flats and the sassy Christian Louboutin.
+Today, you see the outrageously high heels, elegant ballet flats, and the sassy Christian Louboutin.
 These shoes are sold by famous brands under different labels and custom patches.

-This article will explore the evolution of these shoes through the history:
+This article will explore the evolution of these shoes through history:

 1. Ballet Flats

 As its name suggests, ballet flats got its name from the ballet dancerswho would wear these shoes during the 16th century.
 They replaced the high heels of that time and appeared in Royal Academy of Dancewhen ballerinas donned them in their performances.